transparencia-mg/ckanext-datapackage-creator/README.md

 # Datapackage Creator Configuration

-The plugin allows you to configure which fields of the resource and package are mandatory and/or editable, for this you just need to add a configuration in your INI file.
+The plugin allows you to configure which fields of the resource and package are mandatory and/or 'readonly', for this you just need to add a configuration in your INI file.

 ```